Want to know which Hyundai Kona years excel and which lag behind?

 - An optional 175-hp 1.6L Turbo GDI for those craving more oomph

 Fuel efficiency?
-Not too bad.
-The 1.6L model gives you about 28 city/32 highway MPG, while the 2.0L Kona offers 27 city/33 highway MPG (both in FWD setup).
+Not too poor.
+The 1.6L model gives you about 28 city/32 highway MPG, while the 2.0L Kona offers 27 city/33 highway MPG (both in FWD configuration).

 By 2021, Hyundai elevated their safety game.
 They made forward collision-avoidance assist and lane-keeping assist standard features.
 Excellent move, Hyundai!

-These years hit the ideal spot – balancing performance, cutting-edge safety features, and improved reliability.
+These years hit the perfect spot – balancing performance, advanced safety features, and improved reliability.

 The Worst Years: 2019, 2020